 I see this as the most important aspect of an annuity plan.

-Being able to know how much you’re going to receive many years down the road is important for any form of retirement planning.
+Being able to know how much you’re going to receive many years down the road is important, so that you can plan properly for retirement.

-It’ll be hard to plan for your retirement if everything is uncertain (or not guaranteed).
+It’ll be hard to plan for your retirement if everything is uncertain (or have no guarantees).